Migraine

 • Hormonal fluctuations, emotional stress

-• Physical Stresses - e.g. travel or change in shift work pattern
+• Physical Stresses - e.g. travel / shift work

 • External stimuli